-The outbreak of the Syrian civil war in 2011 led to a massive influx of Syrian refugees into Turkey.
-By the end of 2017 some 3.5 million registered Syrian migrants lived in Turkey.
-The refugees are spread throughout the country but are especially present in the provinces bordering Syria.
-The large number and long-term presence of these Syrians burdens the Turkish state and particularly the communities that host them.
-Most refugees do not have the means that allow them to plan their or their families’ future.
-Vocational training schemes can improve their chances in Turkey, in other host regions or in their home countries should they return there.
+The outbreak of the Syrian civil war in 2011 led to a massive influx of Syrian people into Turkey.
+Since then, around 3.6 million Syrian nationals were registered “under temporary protection” in Turkey.
+Syrian refugees who seek protection are spread over the country and live especially in the provinces bordering Syria.
+The large number and long stay of these Syrian population poses a challenge to the Turkish state and particularly the communities that host them.
+Most Syrians under temporary protection lack prospects of how to access the labour market and contribute as well as benefit with economic activities to sustain their lives and that of their families.
+Vocational trainings can improve their employment prospects in Turkey or in their home countries.

 The project is funded by the Federal Ministry for Economic Cooperation and Development (BMZ).

-The goal is to provide Syrian refugees and vulnerable Turkish groups with vocational and entrepreneurial training for them to get employment or generate income to support their families.
+The goal is to provide Syrian refugees and vulnerable Turkish groups with vocational and entrepreneurial skills and a certification that helps them to find a job or pursue economic activities to support their families.

-In the course of the project implementation sequa collaborates closely with German business membership organisations.
-Each partner provides vocational training schemes for the target groups in direct cooperation with various Turkish or Syrian institutions.
+sequa collaborates closely with German business membership organisations.
+Each partner provides vocational education trainings for the target groups in close cooperation with various Turkish or Syrian institutions.
 Since the project activities comply with the standards of the Turkish Ministry for National Education (MoNE) and the National Vocational Qualification Institution (MYK), official recognition is guaranteed.

 - AFAD (Turkish Disaster and Emergency Management Authority)